issnoe/issnoe/README.md

 ### Hi there 👋

+- I´m currently doing a AWS Certifications, and search for new projects as a Software Enginner.
+- I love javascript and typescript
+- I’m looking to collaborate on some data scienc project
+- Let have a chess match.

 <!--
 **issnoe/issnoe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.